-The Group's property-liability operations consist of two reportable segments: Allstate Protection and Discontinued Lines and Coverages.
-Allstate Protection includes the Allstate®, Encompass® and Esurance® brands and offers private passenger auto, homeowners, other personal lines and commercial insurance through agencies and direct, including contact centers and the internet.
+The Group's property-liability operations consist of Allstate Protection and Discontinued Lines and Coverages segments.
+Allstate Protection includes the Allstate®, Encompass® and Esurance® brands and offers private passenger auto, homeowners, other personal lines and commercial insurance through agencies, contact centers and online.
+Esurance will be integrated into the Allstate brand in 2020 as we are repositioning the Allstate brand for broader customer access.
 Discontinued Lines and Coverages relates to property and casualty insurance policies written during the 1960's through the mid-1980's.
 These segments are consistent with the groupings of financial information that management uses to evaluate performance and to determine the allocation of resources.

 The Group's products are marketed under the Allstate, Esurance and Encompass brand names.
 The Allstate brand serves customers who prefer local personalized advice and service and are brand-sensitive.
-The Esurance brand serves self-directed, brand-sensitive consumers online and through call centers, while the Encompass brand serves brand-neutral customers who prefer personal service and support from an independent agent.
+The Esurance brand serves self-directed, brand-sensitive consumers online and through contact centers, while the Encompass brand serves brand-neutral customers who prefer personal service and support from an independent agent.
+Esurance will be integrated into the Allstate brand in 2020.

-The Allstate brand utilizes targeted marketing which includes messaging that communicates the value of the Group's "Good Hands®", the importance of having proper coverage, product options, and the ease of doing business with Allstate and Allstate exclusive agencies.
+The Allstate brand utilizes targeted marketing which includes messaging that communicates the value of the Group's "Good Hands®", the importance of having proper coverage, product options, and the ease of doing business with Allstate.

-The Allstate brand differentiates itself by offering comprehensive product options and features through agencies that provide local advice and service.
+The Allstate brand differentiates itself by offering comprehensive product options and features with access to agencies that provide local advice and service.
 The Your Choice Auto® product offers qualified customers choice from a variety of options such as Accident Forgiveness, Deductible Rewards®, Safe Driving Bonus® and New Car Replacement.
-The Allstate House and Home® product featured options include Claim RateGuard®, Claim-Free Bonus, deductible rewards and flexibility in options and coverages, including graduated roof coverage and pricing based on roof type and age for damage related to wind and hail events.
+The Allstate House and Home® product features options that include Claim RateGuard®, Claim-Free Bonus, Deductible RewardsSM and flexibility in options and coverages, including graduated roof coverage and pricing based on roof type and age for damage related to wind and hail events.
 In addition, the Group offers a Claim Satisfaction Guarantee® that promises a return of premium to standard auto insurance customers dissatisfied with their claims experience.
 Bundling Benefits provides auto customers with a qualifying property policy an auto renewal guarantee and a deductible waiver (when the same event, with the same covered cause of loss, damages both auto and property).
-Bundling Benefits was offered in 15 states as of December 31, 2018.
-The Auto Replacement Protection replaces a qualifying customer's vehicle involved in a total loss accident with a vehicle of the same or similar make and model that is one year newer.
-The Drivewise® program is a telematics-based insurance program, available in 49 states and the District of Columbia as of December 31, 2018, that uses a mobile application or an in-car device to capture driving behaviors and encourage safe driving.
+Bundling Benefits was offered in 39 states as of December 31, 2019.
+The New Car Replacement Protection replaces a qualifying customer's vehicle (two model years old or less) involved in a total loss accident with a vehicle of the same or similar make and model.
+New Car Replacement Protection was offered in 39 states as of December 31, 2019.
+The Drivewise® program is a telematics-based program, available in 50 states and the District of Columbia as of December 31, 2019, that uses a mobile application or an in-car device to capture driving behaviors and encourage safe driving.
 The Drivewise program provides customers with information and tools, incentives and driving challenges.
 For example, in most states, Allstate Rewards® provides reward points for safe driving.
-Milewise®, Allstate's usage based insurance product, available in 6 states as of December 31, 2018, gives customers flexibility to customize their insurance and pay based on the number of miles they drive.
+Milewise®, Allstate's usage-based insurance product, available in 14 states as of December 31, 2019, gives customers flexibility to customize their insurance and pay based on the number of miles they drive.

-When an Allstate product is not available, the Group may offer non-proprietary products to consumers through arrangements made with other companies, agencies, and brokers.
+When an Allstate product is not available, the Group may offer non-proprietary products to consumers through Ivantage and arrangements made with other companies, agencies, and brokers.